Jake Burger Preview, Player Props: Marlins vs. Mets

-On Tuesday, Jake Burger (.794 slugging percentage in past 10 games, including three home runs) and the Miami Marlins face the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 7:10 PM ET.
+On Wednesday, Jake Burger (hitting .441 in his past 10 games) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
+First pitch is at 7:40 PM ET.

-He racked up two hits (going 2-for-3) in his last game against the Brewers.
+He racked up two hits (going 2-for-3) in his most recent game against the Brewers.

 Sportsbook Promo Codes